Can trust building exercises really help your employees to trust each other?

 #8.
 Hug a Tree

 In this exercise, two blindfolded partners should try to find a tree and hug it.
-This activity should be conducted in a forested area.
+In reality, this activity should be conducted in a forested area.

 - Split the participants into blindfolded pairs.

-- Instruct them to find a tree and hug it.
+- Then, instruct them to find a tree and hug it.

 - Now, each pair should lead to a tree through touch and feel.